Regina Relang

-Regina Relang (1906–1989) was a German fashion photographer and photojournalist active in the 1950s and 1960s.
+Regina Relang (1906–1989) was a German fashion photographer and photojournalist active in the 1930s and 1960s.
 She documented the latest designs of prominent fashion houses.

 Biography

 Relang (born Regina Lang) was born in Stuttgart in 1906, daughter of painter Paul Lang and textile designer Minna Lang-Kurz.
 Her younger sister was the jewelry designer Anni Schaad.
 Relang studied painting at the Kunstakademie Stuttgart and the Academy of Arts, Berlin.
 Her introduction to the world of fashion came after she befriended fashion photographer Willy Maywald and moved to Paris.

 Relang began working for Vogue in 1938, publishing photographs in the French, American, and British editions.
-Her work was also regularly used in Die Dame, Madame (magazine), Harper's Bazaar, Film und Frau, and Constanze.
+Her work was also regularly used in Die Dame, Elegante Welt, Madame, Harper's Bazaar, Film und Frau, and Constanze.
 Over the course of her career, she photographed the women's fashion of Christian Dior, Pierre Cardin, and Yves Saint-Laurent and reported on haute couture shows from Paris and Rome.
 Her photographs are known for their elegance, glamour, and use of lifelike settings that contrast with the designs being showcased.
 Models photographed by Relang include Jean Patchett, Linda Morand, Ina Balke, Isa Stoppi, Elsa Martinelli, Simone D'Aillencourt, and Suzy Parker.

 Relang was awarded the Federal Cross of Merit in 1972 and the David Octavius Hill Medal in 1973.
 She died in Munich in 1989.